maraandronache/akkadian/README.md

 data/raw/
 ```

-Processed data and splits are stored in:
+Cleaned data files are stored in:

 ```
-data/processed/
-data/splits/
+data/cleaned/
 ```

+The repository does not currently include `data/processed/` or `data/splits/` directories.

 ---